 Role & Function Study

-The last CDMS Role & Function Study was conducted in 2014 with the 2019 study currently underway.
-In 2019, the study commenced with bringing together CDMS subject matter experts (SME) and staff from the Commission and the certification examination testing company, Schroeder Measurement Technologies, Inc. (SMT) for a facilitated workshop in Tampa.
+The last CDMS Role & Function Study was conducted in 2019.
+The study commenced with bringing together CDMS subject matter experts (SME) and staff from the Commission and the certification examination testing company, Schroeder Measurement Technologies, Inc. (SMT) for a facilitated workshop in Tampa.
 SMEs participated in preliminary research which included the review of the current task/competency list and development of a survey rating scale and demographic questions.
 SMT used the results and input from the SMEs to develop an online survey.

 The research was conducted via online survey deployment from February 1, 2020, through August 31, 2020.
 The Commission extended the deadline to participate in the CDMS Role and Function Study through the end of August due to the COVID-19 pandemic.
-The Commission’s goal is to reach a representative sample of disability management specialists to identify the essential activities and important knowledge areas required to effectively perform in this role.
+The Commission’s goal was to reach a representative sample of disability management specialists to identify the essential activities and important knowledge areas required to effectively perform in this role.
 The invitation to participate in the survey and the notices of the extension were sent out to CDMS certificants and non-certified disability management professionals.
 Participation was conducted through an online survey which was designed to define the practice of a minimally-competent, entry-level disability management specialist and create a blueprint for developing the Certified Disability Management Specialist (CDMS) examination.
 All respondents were required to currently be working in the field of disability management.
 Data collected from the survey were analyzed to:

 - Develop a profile of the CDMS and the environment in which they practice